 Katrin Kohl’s research focuses on literature and cultural politics in the eighteenth and twentieth/twenty-first century.
 She is currently working on an edition of the poetic correspondence between Rainer Maria Rilke and Erika Mitterer, investigating dialogic processes in the period of modernism.
 Other research interests include the Prussian king Frederick the Great; the work of the eighteenth-century poet F.G.
 Klopstock; the work of holocaust-survivor H.G.
 Adler; and the theory and practice of metaphor.

-Charlie Louth's main research interests include poetry from the 18th century onwards, especially Goethe, Hölderlin, Mörike, Rilke and Celan; romanticism; translation; and comparative literature.
-He has translated Hölderlin's letters, and done a new translation of Rilke's Briefe an einen jungen Dichter and Brief des jungen Arbeiters.
-He is working on a book on Rilke.
+Charlie Louth’s main research interests include poetry from the 18th century onwards, especially Goethe, Hölderlin, Mörike, Rilke and Celan; romanticism; translation; and comparative literature.
+He has translated Hölderlin’s letters, and done a new translation of Rilke’s Briefe an einen jungen Dichter and Brief des jungen Arbeiters.
+He has recently published Rilke: The Life of the Work (OUP, 2020).

 My main areas of research are the literature and culture of the ‘threshold period’ between 1780 and 1830, modernism, and contemporary drama.
 Increasingly I have been working in the field of Medical Humanities and the Enlightenment Studies.